-The Domino Sugar Factory (which went by many other names over the years), dates back to 1856.
+The Domino Sugar Factory, which has gone by different names through the years, dates back to 1856.
 Factory workers were often immigrants, and they toiled in difficult, and often dangerous, conditions.

-As its productivity grew, the factory became the largest, most productive sugar refinery in the world, producing up to 98% of the sugar consumed in the U.S. Due to a variety of factors however, the refinery’s prosperity waned, and the factory eventually closed its doors in 2004.
+As its productivity grew, the factory became the largest, most productive sugar refinery in the world, producing up to 98% of the sugar consumed in the U.S.!
+Eventually the refinery's prosperity waned though, and the factory eventually closed its doors in 2004.

 The site sat unused, until it was acquired by developers in 2012.
 And in 2014, the factory became the site of a hugely popular installation by artist Kara Walker.

-In exchange for developing the refinery land (a number of large residential towers are being built, one of which is already completed), the developers built Domino park, allowing greater access to the riverfront for Brooklyn residents.
+In exchange for developing the refinery land (a number of large residential towers have been built on the site), the developers also built Domino park, which has created greater access to the riverfront for Brooklyn residents.

 A park is a park, right?
 Well, one of the things that makes Domino Park unique are the artifacts you'll find on its grounds.

 The park was created by the designers of Manhattan's hugely popular High Line, and they incorporated over 30 artifacts salvaged from the refinery.
 You'll find these factory remnants towering over you, blending seamlessly with nature, underfoot, and over head.